Kole Calhoun Preview, Player Props: Guardians vs. Angels

-After going 0-for-3 in his last game, Kole Calhoun and the Cleveland Guardians take on the Los Angeles Angels (who will hand the ball to Griffin Canning) at 9:38 PM ET on Thursday.
+Kole Calhoun -- with a slugging percentage of .257 in his past 10 games (including no homers) -- will be in action for the Cleveland Guardians versus the Los Angeles Angels, with Griffin Canning on the hill, on September 8 at 9:38 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Twins.
+He had a hitless performance in his previous game (0-for-3) against the Angels.

 Kole Calhoun Game Info & Props vs. the Angels